elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 We also blocked all direct pushed to the main branch using Settings on the Github (Settings -> General -> Branches -> Branch protection rule -> Tick boxes "Require a pull request before merging" and "Require approvals" -> Save changes).

+We have created a new feature branch to work on and to push the changes to: feature/digits.

 # Question 04
 - **Step necessary to run the code**:
 	- Download and install Python from www.python.org